-It is my intention with this site to eventually build up a vast archive of slasher film reviews ranging from early slashers from the sixties to those released in the present day.
+It is my intention with this site to eventually build up a vast archive of slasher film reviews ranging from early proto-slashers to those released in the present day.
 The slasher boom period of course occurred in the eighties so as such many of the reviews will feature films from that decade though I do watch a lot of modern slashers as well so this should ensure a good mix of material to analyse.
-Initially while trying to build up the collection of reviews I'll be looking to add at least one or two reviews a week though eventually this may decrease to a few per month.
+In many ways in fact I actually prefer modern slashers to those from the eighties though I realise I'm probably in the minority with this way of thinking.
+Though many mainstream films will be featured I'll also be covering a lot of lesser known independent films including those with very small or even micro budgets.
+With these lower budget efforts I do try and take the limited funds into account when delivering my final grade.
+I usually add one review a week most commonly on a Monday or Tuesday.
 I list films that begin with "A" or "The" under the next letter so for example The Prowler would be found under P and not T.

 For the most part I'll do my best to not reveal any major plot spoilers in the main body of the reviews though of course on occasion I'll need to do so in order to discuss the point or observation that I wish to make.
+In these instances I'll do my best to add a spoiler warning.
 At the conclusion of each review beneath the verdict score out of ten I'll include a body count which I'll try and ensure is as accurate as possible.
 For this list I don't generally count deaths that have occurred in flashback or dream sequences.
 This body count list will of course contain major spoilers so is best avoided if you haven't seen the film in question.

 For my rating system I use a one to ten grading system with one obviously being the worst score I can give a film and ten the best.
 Below is a breakdown of what I mean specifically with each number.
 As of early November 2018 I have further expanded the rating system to also include a figure out of 100.
 This is because I was finding that I was grouping a lot of films together under certain numbers, for example I tend to give out a lot of 5's and 7's.
 Some of these 7's for example were of course better than others so to include a secondary number as well (in the case of a 7 between 61 and 70) helps me better differentiate them.